Phat-Taupe-Pests/BangazonAPI/README.md

 ## Using the API
 For now, all calls to the API will be made from `http://localhost:5000` as the domain.
 All calls will be made from here.
->EX you can get a list of all the customers by making a get call to `http://localhost:5000/customer`
+>EX you can get a list of all the customers by making a get call to `http://localhost:5000/customer` CORS is enabled with `http://www.bangazon.com`
+To set your local host to `http://www.bangazon.com` For Windows: Open `C:\Windows\System32\drivers\etc\hosts` as the Administrator Add 	`127.0.0.1:8080       www.bangazon.com` to the bottom of the document.
+For Mac: in the console run
+`sudo vim /etc/host`
+Hit ‘i’ to enter Insert Mode, then put this at the bottom:
+127.0.0.1:8080       www.bangazon.com
+Press ‘esc’ to exit insert mode.
+Write ‘:wq’ to exit vim

 ### Customers